namvdo/budget-manager/README.md

 ## Background

-This project will help you practice JavaScript, DOM manipulations, learn how should a simple project should be constructed, learn about some simple yet powerful concept such as closures to encapsulate data in JavaScript.
+This project will help you practice JavaScript, DOM manipulations, learn how a simple project should be constructed, learn about some simple yet powerful concepts such as closures to encapsulate data in JavaScript.

 ## Preview